-You must hold all records for seven years, even if you cease operating (except for incorporated organisations that have been wound up and dissolved).
-We can also extend the period you must keep records for if we intend to audit or investigate your organisation.
-If this is the case, we'll write and tell you what records to keep.

-All your records must be in English, unless we give you written approval to use another language.
+You must keep all records for 7 years, even if you cease operating (except for incorporated organisations that have been wound up and dissolved).
+All records must be in English or Māori unless you have written approval from us to use another language.

-Any charitable or donee organisation (see pages 6 to 8) must also keep a record of:
+If you're a charitable or donee organisation (see pages 6 to 8) you must also keep a record of:

-- the sources of any donations made to it, and - how its funds have been used, within New Zealand or overseas.
+- the sources of any donations made to it, and - how funds have been used, within New Zealand or overseas.

-If we request it to, the organisation should be able to fill in a tax return and identify the source and end use of all its funds.
+If we request it, you should be able to fill in a tax return for your organisation and identify the source and end use of all its funds.